NWChemEx/PluginPlay/dox/APPAPIConsiderations.md

 Likely this means an if/else statement like "If I am calling the app that can't follow directions, compute `X`, otherwise, just call the app.".
 Such an if/else statement introduces coupling between the apps and should be avoided.

+The main exception to the rule-of-thumb is when an app is going to be called in a loop and the input that changes is **not** the system or a typical parameter.
+An example is the SCF algorithm, in which the goal is to converge some matrix **D**, which depends on the molecular system, in an iterative fashion.
+In this case, it makes sense to let **D** be a parameter to the app.

 Python
 ------